uxcourt/beatDisc/README.md

 # current bugs
 Let me know if you find any; it seems stable and performant on all platforms I've been able to test with.
-* The generated URLS can be so long as tp get truncated by some communications modes.
-Next step will be a URL shortener.

 # running version
 <a href="https://beatdis.co">https://beatdis.co</a>